dutchLuck/ihad/README.md

 00000010,,10,11,12,13,14,15,16,17,18,19,1a,1b,1c,1d,1e,1f,,................
 00000020,,20,21,22,23,24,25,26,27,28,29,2a,2b,,,,,,,,,,,,,,.!"#$%&'()*+
 ```
-Note however, that the last line in this pseudo CSV case can have too many commas,
+Note however, that the last line in these pseudo CSV cases can have too many commas,
 if it is shorter than the normal line length.

-The character to use may be specified in similar ways to the standard UNIX/Linux
+The character to use as the column separator may be specified in similar ways to the
-translate utility "tr" can have characters specified, if desired.
+standard UNIX/Linux translate utility "tr" can have characters specified.
 For example a
 tab delimited dump could be done as follows; -
 ```
 $ ./ihad -S '\t' demo.bin